-For the case of no WCS for the sensor or a significant error in the WCS (> 3 arcsec), a blind matching will be undertaken using the algorithms in astrometry.net.
+For the case of no WCS for the sensor or a significant error in the WCS (> 3 arcsec), matching with a blind solver will be undertaken.

-8.23.2 Single Visit to Reference Catalog, Semi-Blind
+6.23.2 Single Visit to Reference Catalog, Semi-Blind

-For single visit cross-matching matches all sources within a focal plane will be matched to the reference catalog, R. This case is a modification of the original Tabur algorithm.
-It must account for significant distortions across the focal plane, and for deviations from a Euclidean space when due to the gnomonic projection.
+For single visit cross-matching matches all sources within a focal plane will be matched to the reference catalog, R.